dougeby/IntuneDocs/intune/early-edition.md

 We are announcing a change that is coming in the next few months that will improve the sign in experience for the Intune Company Portal apps for Android, iOS, and Windows.
 The new user experience will automatically appear across all platforms for the Company Portal app when Azure AD makes this change.
 In addition, users can now sign in to the Company Portal from another device with a generated, single-use code.
 This is especially useful in cases when users need to sign in without credentials.

 You can find screenshots of the previous sign in experience, the new sign in experience with credentials, and the new sign in experience from another device on the [What's new in app UI](whats-new-app-ui.md) page.

+### Light and dark modes available for the Company Portal app for Windows 10 <!---676547--->
+End users will be able to customize the color mode for the Company Portal app for Windows 10.
+The user is able to make the change in the Settings section of the Company Portal app.
+The change will appear after the user has restarted the app.
+For Windows 10 version 1607 and later, the app mode  will default to the system setting.
+For desktops that run Windows 10 version 1511 and earlier, the  app mode will default to the light mode.

 ### Enable end users to tag their device group in the Company Portal app for Windows 10 <!---807046-->
 End users will be able to select which group their device belongs to by tagging it directly from within the Company Portal app for Windows 10.